Salmon Arm couple put their electric vehicle to the test in cross-Canada road trip - Sooke News Mirror

 “We are tenacious.
 From time to time we had to remind ourselves that trials were an acceptable part of the adventure, and that we had come too far to give up… We tried to be philosophical – realizing that infrastructure always seems to follow the new invention, not lead it.
 We were pioneers, doing this to encourage others, we told ourselves.
 And we never had to get towed – either by horse or tow truck.”

-“Make it simple – so you really can just use a credit card or debit card as you go,” said Austin, noting some charging stations want you to pre-purchase a certain amount of power.
+“Make it simple – so you really can just use a credit card or debit card as you go,” Austin says, noting some charging stations want you to pre-purchase a certain amount of power.
 “That might be fine if you live in the province and will be using the stations repeatedly, but not if you are just passing through – leaving you with unused credit.”

 The couple also recommends better signage indicating where charging stations are located.

-“We need much better and quicker repair services when a station is down,” said Austin.
+“We need much better and quicker repair services when a station is down,” Austin says.
 “There are definitely job opportunities in this sector that should be encouraged and supported by all levels of government.”

-Regarding government, the couple suggested there at least be a partial rebate available for the purchase of second-hand electric vehicles – not just rebates for new vehicles.
+Regarding government, the couple suggest there at least be a partial rebate available for the purchase of second-hand electric vehicles – not just rebates for new vehicles.

 Overall the trip was a success, providing an opportunity for Austin and McConnell to see the country and connect in person with family, friends and “many kind strangers who were helpful along the way.”